#LinPernilleGrooms – this post is for you!

 There are lots of ways fold a pocket square.
 The three most common methods I’ve seen are the “dunaway fold” (for a more relaxed look), the “presidential/square fold” (for a clean cut, neat look), or the “two point fold” (my favorite – modern and neat yet not too “perfect”).
 Once you decide which option you prefer, make sure you spread the word to all of your groomsmen so your outfits look consistent.
 Whichever style you choose, I recommend practicing the folding technique before the day of the wedding (you’d be surprised how long it can take to get it right!) so you don’t waste precious time watching Youtube tutorials on your wedding morning.

 Ties & Bowties

-Most men these days are pretty good at tying a tie (the “four-in-hand” method is the easiest method but I wouldn’t recommend it – the “full windsor knot” tends to look more symmetrical and neat), but tying a real bow tie is a whole nother ball game.
+Most men these days are pretty good at tying a tie.
+The “four-in-hand” method is the easiest method but I wouldn’t recommend it – the “full windsor knot” tends to look more symmetrical and neat.
+However, tying a real bow tie is a whole nother ball game.

 French Cuffs vs Barrel Cuffs

 How to put on cuff links is fairly straight-forward, though it’s pretty hard to do by yourself.
 I would recommend asking your best man, dad, brother, etc. for help.
 This also makes for a great photo op!

 However, how to fold your shirt sleeve before buttoning usually makes guys hesitate.
 There are two main cuff styles: French cuffs* and barrel cuffs.
 When you are using your own “fancy” cufflinks, French cuffs (pinching both ends together) are usually the way to go, whereas barrel cuffs (overlapping the ends to make a round shape) are usually meant for everyday use with a regular button closure.